-Breaking News | Reps furious over zero funding for zips in SDGs’ 2020 budget
+Breaking News | Reps furious over zero funding for ZIPs in SDGs’ 2020 budget

 However, she complained that only Rivers state didn’t benefit from this intervention.

-Speaking with such concerns, the SSA said that she did not know the grouse Rivers state and Governor Wine had against them.
+Speaking with much concerns, the SSA said that she did not know the grouse Rivers state and Governor Wine had against them.

-She disclosed that her office has not been enjoying cooperation from the state saying, “they refuse everything that we give to them and don’t respond to our correspondences.”
+She disclosed that her office has not being enjoying cooperation from the state saying, “they refuse everything that we give to them and don’t respond to our correspondences.”

 The SSA said she was making plans to travel to the state to plead with the Governor and seek his cooperation in the interests of Rivers people.